 Let’s dive into why a behavioral segmentation-based approach is such a trusted technique among marketers today — and how you can make the most of it for your strategy.

 What is behavioral segmentation, exactly?

 The bare-bones behavioral segmentation definition is “customer segmentation amplified.”

-Basic customer segments are built upon your audience’s attributes and general engagement metrics (site visits, form fillouts, etc.) and, ideally, are automated and updated dynamically (something you can accomplish easily with a customer data platform like BlueConic).
+Basic customer segments include your audience’s attributes and general engagement metrics (site visits, social media ad clicks, etc.).
+Ideally, they’re automated and updated dynamically (something you can accomplish easily with a customer data platform).

-Behavioral segments, meanwhile, are based on more intricate customer behaviors: browsing habits, engagement recency and frequency, purchasing patterns, and other online and offline activity.
+Behavioral segments, meanwhile, are based on more intricate customer behaviors.
+These include browsing habits, engagement recency and frequency, and purchasing decisions.

 As we’ve outlined, customer segmentation helps marketers understand their audiences: their broad actions (pages visited, app sessions, form submissions, etc.).

-Behavioral segmentation, though, takes this concept of understanding one’s leads and customers to a whole other level.
-One that allows marketing pros such as yourself to get granular insights about what really drives consumers’ research process and buying decisions.
+Behavioral segmentation, though, takes this concept of understanding one’s audience to a whole other level.
+One that allows marketers such as yourself to get granular insights about what really drives consumers’ research process and buying decisions.